haimeng-zhang/TensorNetworkQuantumSimulator/README.md

 # TensorNetworkQuantumSimulator

-A package for simulating quantum circuits and quantum dynamics with tensor networks (TNs) of near-arbitrary geometry.
+A package for simulating quantum circuits, quantum dynamics and equilibrium physics with tensor networks (TNs) of near-arbitrary geometry.
 This package is built on top of [ITensors](https://github.com/ITensor/ITensors.jl) and [NamedGraphs](https://github.com/ITensor/NamedGraphs.jl).

 The main workhorses of the simulation are _belief propagation_ (BP) and the _Singular Value Decomposition_ for applying gates, and _BP_ or _boundary MPS_ for estimating expectation values and sampling.

-# Workflow
+# How to use the package

 The starting point of most calculations is that you will define a `NamedGraph` object `g` that encodes the geometry of your problem and how you want your tensor network structured.
 This is just a list of vertices and edges between pairs of vertices.
 Convenient constructors for a number of lattices, such as regular 1/2/3D grids, hexagonal lattices etc are provided, for instance: